Communities Mental Health & Wellbeing Funding Recipients

 We aim to support Ukrainian refugees in Scotland, to help them with acquiring and/or improving English.
 In addition to this, we provide social interactions via gatherings, workshops cultural activities to improve mental health and well-being and help to adjust into Scottish society after traumatic experiences of war.

-We are looking to hold Saturdays social gatherings on weekly basis and deliver to our visitors various workshops and training including mental health, arts and crafts, meeting with different organisations that providing advice on work, education etc. Providing warm food and safe space for those needed.
+We will hold Saturdays social gatherings on weekly basis and deliver to our visitors various workshops and training including mental health, arts and crafts, meeting with different organisations that providing advice on work, education etc. Providing warm food and safe space for those needed.

 The group meets weekly on Monday afternoons, we have exercise nearly every week with Alan, we have Bingo, Arts & Crafts lead by a tutor, Quizzes which all help to reduce isolation and have a positive impact on the mental health of members who seldom see people out with the group.
 An educational outing is welcomed by all members who enjoy the new surrounding and the opportunity to meet people out with the group setting, which again has had a positive effect on group members by having new things to discuss and chat about and quite often laugh about which has a direct impact on the mental health for the better.